 Aside from a few exceptions, each full course is examined by one three-hour unseen written assessment and each half course by one two-hour unseen written assessment.
 The assessment of some courses also involves the submission of coursework or a project - in these cases, details are included as part of the course syllabus.

-The written assessment take place on one occasion each year, normally commencing in May.
+The written examinations take place on two occasions each year, normally commencing in May and October.
 These are held at established examination centres worldwide.